turingschool/front-end-curriculum/projects/whateverly.md

 ## Design Requirements
 Your Readme should include wireframes of your app.

-## Phase one

-Create your Current Weather component

-You will create your User Interface using mock data.
-This will speed up your development time by not waiting for api requests.
-You can find the mock data [here](https://repl.it/@NathanielFoster/Weatherly-Mock-Data).
-Copy it into a seperate file that you can then import into your App file.

-Your Current Weather component should display the following information

-  * the name of the current city
-  * the current condition
-  * the current day
-  * the current temperature
-  * the expected high and expected low for the day
-  * a summary of what the weather is going to be like that day ("Windy, chance of a few late night showers.
-Lows overnight in the mid 50s.)

-## Phase two

-* The application should have a 7 hour weather forecast component.
-Each hour should be a card component and should display
-   * the hour
-   * an image that reflects the weather
-   * the projected temperature

-* Application should handle when a user searches for a location that is not found by the API.
-Team should research different ways to handle unfound locations by looking around on different weather and other location searching applications and implement a solution for their project that they find intuitive.

-## Phase three

-* The application should have a 10 day forecast component.
-Each day should be a card component and should display
-  * the name of the day
-  * an image that reflects the weather
-  * the projected high and low temperature

-## Phase four

-* Your application should have a welcome page that greets the user.
-The welcome page has a search component.

-The search component consists of an input field and a submit button that allows the user to search for a location (the location should work with both a zip code and city/state).

-* Once the desired location is submitted there should be a way for the user to change location information.
-Once the location information is changed the weather should reflect the desired location.

-* location persists after refresh.

-## Phase five

-* Add autocomplete functionality to your search input
-* import your completeMe into your Weathrly project.
-Populate it with this [list of city/states](https://drive.google.com/file/d/0B7Bgu1dKc7BzSVRjb2xMS0R5M2M/view?usp=sharing).
-When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe's suggest function.

 ## Extensions

-* If a user clicks on a specific day on the 10 day forecast the application should display an hourly breakdown of the forecasted weather for a 24-hour period.
-   * For each hour it should display an image that reflects the weather
-   * For each hour it should display the projected temperature and the hour

 * Add one or two examples of Micro-Interactions found on Dribbble or Behance in your ReadMe that inspired your design

 * The application is fully accessible.
    * The application can be used without a mouse
    * zero axe-core violations

-# Instructor Evaluation Points

-## Specification Adherence

-4 - The application meets all of the requirements listed above and implements one or more of the extensions.

-3 - The application consists of one page with all of the major functionality being provided by jQuery.
-No approach was taken that is counter to the spirit of the project and its learning goals.
-There are no features missing from above that make the application feel incomplete or hard to use.

-2 - The application is in a usable state, but is missing 1 or more of the features outline in the specification above.

-1 - The application is missing 3 or more smaller features or 1 major feature essential to having a complete application.

-0 - The application is unusable.

-## User Interface

-4 - The application is pleasant, logical, and easy to use.
-The application is fully responsive, and has clearly had special consideration around usability on devices.
-There no holes in functionality and the application stands on it own to be used by the instructor without guidance from the developer.

-3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-The application less than 3 aXe-core violations

-2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.

-1 - The application is confusing or difficult to use.

-## HTML Style

-4 - Developer is able to craft HTML that is semantically correct and clearly organized.
-There are zero instances where an instructor would recommend taking a different approach.
-Developer writes markup that is exceptionally clear and well-factored.
-Application is expertly organized and logically structured with with a clear, thoughtful use of tags and selectors.

-3 - Developer solves structural problems with a balance between conciseness and clarity.
-Developer can speak to choices made in the code and knows what every line of code and every tag and selector is doing.

-2 - Developer writes effective HTML, but does not write semantically correct and clearly organized code.
-Application shows some effort to use semantically correct HTML, but the divisions are inconsistent or unclear.
-There are many un-semantic tags and unnecessary selectors and it is not clear to the evaluator what a given section of code represents visually.
-Developer cannot speak to every line of code.

-1 - Developer writes code with unnecessary tags, selectors, or nesting which do not increase clarity.
-Developer writes code that is difficult to understand.
-Application markup shows poor structure with no understanding of semantics.

-## CSS/Sass Style

-4 - Application has exceptionally well-factored CSS/Sass with little or no duplication and all styles separated out into logical stylesheets.
-There are zero instances where an instructor would recommend taking a different approach.

-3 - Application is thoughtfully put together with some duplication and no major bugs.
-Developer can speak to choices made in the code and knows what every line of CSS/Sass is doing.

-2 - Your application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.

-1 - Your application has a significant amount of duplication and one or more major bugs.
-Developer cannot speak to most choices and does not know what every line of CSS/Sass is doing.
-Developer writes code with unnecessary selectors or tags which do not increase clarity.

-## JavaScript / React Style

-4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There are zero instances where an instructor would recommend taking a different approach to design and component architecture.

-3 - Application is thoughtfully put together with some duplication and no major bugs.
-Developer can speak to choices made in the code and knows what every line of code is doing.
-Application has at least 6 components built out.

-2 - Your application has some duplication and minor bugs.
-Developer can speak to most choices made in the code and knows what every line is doing.
-The application has large components and logic could be broken out to smaller stateless components.

-1 - Your application has a significant amount of duplication and one or more major bugs.
-Developer cannot speak to most choices and does not know what every line of code is doing.

-0 - Your client-side application does not function or the application does not make use of localStorage for updating information on the client.
-Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.

-## Testing

-4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
-The test suite covers almost all aspects of the application.

-3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
-All functionality is covered by tests.
-The application makes some use of feature testing.

-2 - Project has sporadic use of tests and multiple levels.
-The application contains numerous holes in testing and/or many features are untested.

-1 - There is little or no evidence of testing in this application.

-## Workflow

-4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

-3 - The developer makes a series of small, atomic commits that document the evolution of their application.
-There are no formatting issues in the code base.

-2 - The developer makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.

-1 - The developer committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.